simo54/pokedexwbs/README.md

 - Gather information on Pokémon Berries
   ![Berries](src/Components/Screenshots/BerriesComponent.PNG)

-The project is going to demonstrate how React can be used for creating website and web-app and how to fetch data from a public API.
+The project is going to demonstrate how React can be used for creating website and how to fetch data from a public API.

 **Tech Stack** used in this project: